MattShawPhoto/gfs-api/readme.md

 ### Users
 What is the intended use of the API?, Who/What will be calling the API?, How often will it be called?

-I'm using a hashmap as an in-memorty store for convenience but in a real scenario we'd want a proper db, could be redis, cosmos, monogp etc.
+I'm using a hashmap as an in-memory store for convenience but in a real scenario we'd want a proper db, could be redis, cosmos, monogo etc.

 ### ETL (Extract Transform Load)
 I decided to use a well tested and maintained parser, (`csv-parse` seemed reasonable) that could cope with bad input data.

 We can also use this to transform our data into a more consistent storage shape as we extract and load it.

-To guard against csv-injection attacks we don't automatically cast any of the input data to natibe types other than strings.
+To guard against csv-injection attacks we don't automatically cast any of the input data to native types other than strings.

-In a real world scenario we'd also want to normalise things like address formar.
+In a real world scenario we'd also want to normalise things like address format.

-Input shape is variable, use our ETL process process into a consistent storage shape
+Input shape is variable, use our ETL process into a consistent storage shape

 ### Output Shape